 What makes the value equation even harder to balance is the see-saw mentality that causes legal departments to outsource IP matters to intellectual property firms to an extreme, reducing their in-house IP staff to an anemic function – incapable of managing and monitoring outside counsel effectively and developing a cohesive IP strategy.
 This is followed by the realization later that core competencies have been lost for the sake of reducing patent cost, and reclaiming competitive advantage requires rebuilding the company’s talent pool and knowledge base that was allowed to walk out the door without concern.

 In recent years, many stakeholders in the debate have bantered about the idea of alternative fee arrangements (AFAs) to stem the tide of rising legal fees.
 In such discussions, bringing up the issue of billable hours almost becomes taboo.
 Intellectual property firms that employ AFAs attempt to skirt the fact that resource allocation becomes hard to forecast for clients with large interrelated portfolios or those with complex cases.

-A recent article on the topic of patent cost and AFAs hits the bull’s-eye on this matter.
-Cheryl Solomon, General Counsel to Kidlandia, Inc., writes as a guest blogger on the In-house Access page of the Association of Corporate Counsel (ACC) on “Why Alternative Fee Arrangements Aren’t the Answer,” saying:
+An article a few years ago on the topic of patent cost and AFAs hit the bull’s-eye on this matter.
+Cheryl Solomon, General Counsel to Kidlandia, Inc., wrote as a guest blogger on the In-house Access page of the Association of Corporate Counsel (ACC) on “Why Alternative Fee Arrangements Aren’t the Answer,” saying: